kaievns/nikolay.rocks/pages/Book Worm/2015-10-22-get-out-of-your-way.md

 This book is, hands down, one of the most depressing but true books on self-defeating behavior patterns i've read in ages.
 It's funny how learning works.
-At first you think you know things, then you learn, and then you actually know things.
+At first you think you know things, but then you learn, and then you actually know things.

 Dealing with humans can be hard.
 Being a human can be even harder.
 Don't listen when people say "_you can't run from yourself_", i've